oidz1234/Useful-Commands/README.md

 	ss -a (need to add to show listing sockets as well.
 Default is only established connections) ss dst x.x.x.x (show how you are connecting to an ip)

+**tcpdump**
+	tcpdump not port 443 (show packets that do not come from 443.
+This can be done with mutiple ports as well)

 **Misc**